 Tiki culture emerged in the 1930s, pioneered by Tiki trendsetters Don the Beachcomber and Trader Vic.
 The movement enjoyed a resurgence in the ’50s and ’60s but once again fizzled to the margins.
 Happily, Tiki fever is back again, and its third iteration is a purist fusion of friendly bartenders, keen attention to detail, thoughtful tropical décor and, of course, high-quality exotic drinks.
 The presence of an actual island or beach is immaterial.
-Tucked away in some of the U.S.’s biggest cities, these eight legitimate grog shops are true escapes.
+Tucked away in some of the U.S.’s biggest cities, these legitimate grog shops are true escapes.

 Hale Pele – Portland, Oregon

 During the long, rainy Pacific Northwest winters, a sense of tropical escapism takes on special significance.
 Enter Hale Pele, which opened in 2012 and offers 42 tropical libations for fending off the doldrums.
 A waterfall greets patrons at the entrance, pufferfish lamps supply mood lighting, and volcano effects elevate a visit into an immersive experience.
 A new seasonal menu, debuting summer 2017, will feature an entire section of staff originals alongside classics like Zombie Punch, made with the 1934 recipe (limit two per customer).
 Tama donuts — Okinawan-style drop donuts sprinkled with powdered sugar — are a worthwhile postscript to the evening, along with a keepsake A’a’po’e mug by local ceramics artists MunkTiki.

 Insider Tip: Request table five if you plan to order a Volcano Bowl to share with friends.
 The bar also takes one reservation per evening for larger parties in the Chieftain’s Hut area.

 Trader Sam’s Grog Grotto – Orlando, Florida